 But these expressions of hospitality are not usually part of our everyday comings and goings.
 They’re generally either extremely planned or extremely unplanned.
 And, sometimes what we primarily think of as hospitable acts lend themselves toward being extraverted acts.

 Proposal: Hospitality is neither for certain sects of people—extraverts and women**—nor is hospitality a once in a while, or “merely polite,” venture.
-Hospitality, in it’s most essential form of expression, is ontological (just keep reading; this word will soon make more sense if it’s new to you now).
+Hospitality, in it’s most essential form of expression, is ontological (don’t worry! this word will soon make more sense if it’s new to you now).

 Make being with you a safe place for people to be their true selves.
 How do we do this?